 The settings for a full-course meal can range from the historic J. Huston Tavern built in 1834 at Arrow Rock State Historic Site to full-service breakfast, lunch and dinner at the modern restaurant in the Emory Melton Inn and Conference Center at Roaring River State Park.
 The craftsmanship of the 1930s Civilian Conservation Corps can be seen as you enjoy a dinner of rainbow trout at Bennett Spring State Park or as you savor catfish or Kansas City-style barbecue at Sam A. Baker State Park.
 You can appreciate a great meal as you take in the views of the water while dining at Thousand Hills State Park.
 Stop by for a full breakfast, lunch or dinner menu or a smaller meal at the snack shop at Montauk State Park.

-For a simpler quick meal from the grill, check out the cheeseburgers and chicken sandwiches at Meramec State Park, the pork tenderloin and salads at Stockton State Park or barbecue at the Table Rock State Park marina.
+For a simpler quick meal from the grill, check out the cheeseburgers and chicken sandwiches at Meramec State Park or the pork tenderloin and salads at Stockton State Park.
 For a quick bite straight from the beach or the lake, try the snack bar at Washington State Park or Pomme de Terre State Park.